Null Models and Community Detection in Multi-Layer Networks: Degree corrected multi-layer stochastic blockmodel

-However, the modularity function at this form take more contribution from denser layers as compared to the sparser ones and are not appropriate for community detection in multi-layer networks.
+However, the quality function at this form take more contribution from denser layers as compared to the sparser ones and are not appropriate for community detection in multi-layer networks.
 Since we are interested in inference about the underlying community structure across the layers, we want to capture the ``signals" available from each layer irrespective of its density and combine them together.
-Hence we need to normalize this modularity function layer-wise.
+Hence we need to normalize this likelihood quality function layer-wise.
 The role of normalization is especially important in situations where the layers of a network represent quite different relationships.
 In those situations it may happen that a dense network is uninformative and a sparse one is quite informative.
-The deficiencies in un-normalized modularity are conceptually the same as those for which an aggregate of adjacency matrices across layers fails to detect the community signal.
-Apart from reducing the undue influence of highly dense layers on the objective function, normalization helps to retain the Kullback-Liebler (KL) divergence based probabilistic interpretation of likelihood modularity \citep{kn11}.
+The deficiencies in un-normalized likelihood quality are conceptually the same as those for which an aggregate of adjacency matrices across layers fails to detect the community signal.
+Apart from reducing the undue influence of highly dense layers on the objective function, normalization helps to retain the Kullback-Liebler (KL) divergence based probabilistic interpretation of likelihood quality \citep{kn11}.
 Since by assumption, given the label assignments of the nodes, the network layers are formed independently each with a Poisson distribution, the KL divergence of the model with block structure from a null model without a block structure is an indicator of the goodness of fit for that model in each of the network layers.
-Hence much like the configuration model case, the multi-layer modularity in the stochastic blockmodel case can also be viewed as an aggregation of divergences in the component networks.
+Hence much like the configuration model case, the multi-layer likelihood quality function in the stochastic blockmodel case can also be viewed as an aggregation of divergences in the component networks.
 For this purpose we normalize $A^{(m)}_{ij}$ by twice the total number of edges in the $m$th layer, $2L^{(m)}$.
 Consequently quantities that are derived from $A$ also gets normalized accordingly.
-The modularity after proper normalization can be written as
+The likelihood quality function after proper normalization can be written as